samcrow/PPL-plugin-template/README.md

 ## To use ##

+Clone the project recursively to include the plugin-interface code

-	git clone --recursive https://github.com/samcrow/plugin-interface-example.git YourPluginName
+	$ git clone --recursive https://github.com/samcrow/plugin-interface-example.git YourPluginName

-Then rename the .pro file to the name of your plugin
+Use the included script to set up the code with your plugin name, signature and description

+	$ ./bootstrap.rb YourPluginName 'Your Plugin Name' 'your.plugin.signature' 'A description of your plugin'